Where do I log into my video subscription?

 Each lesson is anywhere from 3-7 minutes of viewing time depending on the lesson and the grade.
 Watching the lesson and completing the work that goes with the lesson could take anywhere from 15 to 40 minutes.
 For grammar lessons/worksheets, it will be on the lower end.
 For composition, it could be on the upper end.

 Also, below is an estimation of time needed to complete an entire lesson (ie. watch the lesson and complete the assignment sheet):

-Grades 1-2 (average of 15 to 20 minutes)
+Level 1-2 (average of 15 to 20 minutes)

-Grades 3-5 (average of 20 to 30 minutes)
+Level 3-5 (average of 20 to 30 minutes)

-Grades 6-8 (average of 20 to 40 minutes)
+Level 6-8 (average of 20 to 40 minutes)

-Grades 9-12 (average of 20 to 40 minutes)
+Level 9-12 (average of 20 to 40 minutes)

 Again, this is an “average” as some lessons might be a bit shorter and some might be a bit longer.
 Plus, it also varies from student to student.
 The lessons toward the beginning of the year will be on the lower end and the ones toward the end of the year (composition) will be on the higher end.